 Section 9(i) of EMCA mandates the Authority to exercise general supervision and coordination over all matters relating to the environment and to be the principal instrument of the Government of Kenya in the implementation of all policies relating to the environment.

-The Authority is a Semi-Autonomous Government Agency (SAGA) in the Ministry of Environment, Water and Natural Resources and has been in operation since 1st July 2002.
+The Authority is a Semi-Autonomous Government Agency (SAGA) in the Ministry of Environment and Forestry.
+The Authority has been in operation since 1st July 2002.
 The Authority works closely with lead agencies and development partners, the latter who include UNEP, UNDP and DANIDA.
-Since its establishment NEMA has implemented three strategic plans and has been on performance contracting as required by the State Corporation (performance contracting) Regulations, 2004 legal notice No. 93.
+Since its establishment, NEMA has implemented three strategic plans and has been on performance contracting as required by the State Corporation (performance contracting) Regulations, 2004 legal notice No. 93.
 Under these regulations, Boards of Directors in state corporations, among others, are required to sign performance contracts with the Government, against which they are periodically evaluated.

 “To be a world class environment management Authority”

 “Ensure a clean, healthy, and sustainable environment in Kenya through supervision and coordination of all matters relating to the environment”

 We aim at productivity: comply with set performance standards and response to changing work circumstances we as maintain confidentiality and respect of others.

 We apply principles of fair play and equity with those we work with as well as the general public

 We collaborate with others, maintain cooperation and openly demonstrate a sense of responsibility for the success of what we seek to achieve.
 We recognize and appreciate the strength and contributions of others and provide leadership in matters that we are mandated.

 We execute our mandate transparently and with the utmost respect, honesty and moral integrity.